umanagendrakumar/My-Profile-Card/Readme.md

 # MY PROFILE CARD
-This profile contains some basic information me.
+This profile contains some basic information about me.